 Cover the mouth of the flask with cling wrap.

-Pierce cling wrap, making a small hole which will prevent pressure
+Pierce cling wrap, making a small hole which will prevent pressure build-up.

 Place the flask on heat plate.